 5. THERE WAS A FOOT CHEESE EXHIBITION IN IRELAND.

 Warm, sweaty feet make a perfect home for bacteria, which feed on our dead skin cells and produce gases and acids that emit those arresting foot odors.
 They're apparently also good at cultivating cheese.
 An exhibition in Dublin in 2013 displayed a variety of cheeses made with bacteria samples obtained from real people’s feet, armpits, and belly buttons.
 Delicious.
-We are relieved to know that no one actually ate any of the cheeses.
+(No one actually ate any of the cheeses.)

 6. FEET ARE ONE OF THE MOST TICKLISH PARTS OF THE BODY.

 There’s a good reason for that: Humans have nearly 8000 nerves in our feet and a large number of nerve endings near the skin.
-Having ticklish feet can be a good sign: reduced sensitivity can be an indicator of peripheral neuropathy (numbness in the feet caused by nerve damage).
+Having ticklish feet can be a good sign: Reduced sensitivity can be an indicator of peripheral neuropathy (numbness in the feet caused by nerve damage).

-Complications of diabetes include poor circulation and nerve damage that can lead to serious skin ulcers, which sometimes require amputation of toes or feet.
+Complications of diabetes include poor circulation and foot numbness that can lead to serious skin ulcers, which sometimes require amputation of toes or feet.
 In 2010 alone, 73,000 lower-limb amputations were performed on diabetics.

 8. FOOT SIZES AND WIDTHS IN THE U.S. AND UK ARE INCREASING.